Projects & History

 On the eve of a new millennium, the Fat Tire Festival race course changed from 2-track and logging roads to primarily singletrack trails.
 The finish line was moved from Clark Mine to the Township Park to create more of a spectator scene, setting the stage for the revelry that would continue for the next few decades.
 Around this time Paul's Plunge and the hidden trail Black Bear were added as cross-country ski trails.
 Later they'd be rolled into the singletrack trail system.

 The first Copper Harbor Fat Trails Festival was held.
 30 participants raced around the logging roads and two-tracks surrounding Copper Harbor, kicking off a movement that shows no sign of slowing down.

 Kamikaze, a cross-country ski trail, was developed along the southern shore of Lake Fanny Hooe.
 For a few decades this route brought visitors into the dense cedar forests opposite Fort Wilkins.
 Eventually the trail was left to grow wild again after maintenance of the often wet trail proved too difficult to keep up with.
 Maybe someday we'll reopen this historic and beautiful corridor...

 Red Trail, the first official hiking trail in the Copper Harbor area, was established during the construction of the Keweenaw Mountain Lodge.
 Eventually the trail was integrated into the area's tourist amenities and was added to visitor maps.
-The rugged pathway brought hikers from the Lodge down to Lake Manganese, traversing the rocky ridgelines and scenic forests.
+The rugged pathway brought hikers from the hilltop down to Lake Manganese, traversing the rocky ridgelines and scenic forests.
 Later it was rolled into our singletrack trail system and modified so that mountain bikers could enjoy the trail as well.
-Blue Trail was added around this time as a shorter loop for Lodge guests, making these two recreational trails among the oldest not only in the Keweenaw, but the entire State!
+Blue Trail was added around this time as a shorter loop for visitors, making these two recreational trails among the oldest not only in the Keweenaw, but the entire State!